mbumpus/the-professor/README.md

 ## 🔍 Purpose

-The Professor™ is ideal for:
+The Professor is ideal for:
 - Academic peer review simulation
 - Thesis and dissertation coaching
 - Methodological evaluation in research training